-German Kale Soup: Gruenkohl or Kale is a typical German vegetable which is being used in many German recipes during fall and winter.
-Frozen kale is very convenient to be used for making a soup still, fresh or frozen, the cooking time is always very long.
+German Kale Soup: "Grünkohl" or Kale is a typical German vegetable which is used in many German recipes for seasonal fall or winter recipes.
+Frozen kale is very convenient for making a soup; use it fresh or frozen, and keep on mind that the cooking time for kale is always quite long.
 If you cannot get frozen kale, fall or winter is the season to find fresh kale in almost any supermarket.

 Tips: Select only kale with crisp dark leaves; avoid bunches with limp, wilted, or yellowed leaves.
 Kale can be stored for several days in a plastic bag in the refrigerator crisper; sometimes you can store Kale even for more than 1 week.